AhmedElsharkawyCS/delete-and-update-insert-selecte-with-GUI/README.md

-# delete and update,insert,selecte with GUI
+# delete and update,insert,selecte with GUI using C#